 What kind of deals can you find at Costco?

-Here’s a rundown of the best and worst things to buy there, plus some extra member benefits that may make the annual cost well worth it.
+Here’s a rundown of the best deals, plus some extra member benefits that may make the annual cost of a Costco membership well worth it.

 Best Things to Buy at Costco

 Obviously, there are a lot of great buys at Costco.
 Check out our favorites that suit a wide range of lifestyles.

 Let’s start with gas since most people with access to a Costco probably drive a car.
 You could save up to 30 cents per gallon, depending on where you live in the country.
 Only members are allowed to access Costco gas stations.

 On the downside, lines can be long, even with this restriction.
 But if you plan ahead to fill up your tank while you’re already at Costco, you’ll definitely see major savings compared to rivals Sam’s Club and BJ’s down the street.